RudainaK/RubiksScramblerAndSolver/README.md

 2) Solve the cube in its scrambled state.

+# Current Status
+This is a project that I'm using as a way to practice C++.
+It's still a work in progress so a lot of stuff is going to be rewritten.
+Mostly however, I wanted to do something with rubiks cubes because they're fun :)

 # The scrambler
 In many online scrambles, you will see the following: